-Comparing between XGBoost, LightGBM indeed has a significantly shorter training time.
-In our simulation with Intel i7-12700K and GeForce RTX 3070, it takes about 2,500 seconds to converge in XGBoost, whereas the training time is only about 570 seconds in LightGBM.
+4) Comparing between XGBoost, LightGBM indeed has a significantly shorter training time.
+In our simulation with Intel i7-12700K and GeForce RTX 3070, it takes about 2500 s to converge in XGBoost, whereas the training time is only about 570 s in LightGBM.

 The above results justify that XGBoost is the most suitable model to perform dynamic price prediction.
-It should be noted that we value prediction accuracy more than model training time, because the dynamic price prediction model could be off-line and it is acceptable to update and retrain the model every half hour, every hour or even every day.
+It should be noted that we value prediction accuracy more than model training time, because the dynamic price prediction model could be offline and it is acceptable to update and retrain the model every half hour, every hour, or even every day.

-We also evaluate the stability of Random Forest, XGBoost and LightGBM - i.e., whether a model yields similar performances when working with different datasets.
-To do that, we divide the RoD order and dynamic price data into 5 folds, follow the similar procedures in 5-fold cross validation, calculate the accouracy, macro precision, macro recall and macro F1-score when a model works with different folds, and obtain the standard deviation of each metric across these folds.
+We also evaluate the stability of Random Forest, XGBoost and LightGBM-i.e., whether a model yields similar performances when working with different data sets.
+To do that, we divide the RoD order and dynamic price data into fivefold, follow the similar procedures in fivefold cross validation, calculate the accuracy, macro precision, macro recall, and macro F1-score when a model works with different folds, and obtain the standard deviation of each metric across these folds.
 Results show that LightGBM has the largest deviation (i.e., the worst stability) for all metrics.
 For XGBoost and Random Forest, results are rather mixed: XGBoost has a lower standard deviation in macro precision and macro F1, whereas Random Forest has a lower deviation in accuracy and macro recall.
-Combined with the fact that XGBoost has the best performance, it is now safely to claim that XGBoost, among all four models, is the most appropriate model for dynamic price prediction in our study.
+Combined with the fact that XGBoost has the best performance, it is now safely to claim that XGBoost, among